 - Imported products will have to compete with 'Australian Made' products.
 Australians generally have a keen awareness and affinity for buying Australian made goods.
 Over two-thirds of Australian consumers indicate they believe it is important for grocery products to be sourced locally.
-However only one-third claim to actually buy local food and drinks regularly.
-Higher prices continue to be a major drawback of local offerings, with lower prices more important to some shoppers than a product being produced locally. - Imported products need to be competitively priced to compete with the growing number of discount chain stores. - Offerings to the major chains need to be different and innovative they are not looking for additional suppliers of basic products. - Food labeling in Australia is stringent and has different requirements than in the United States.
+However, only one-third claims to actually buy local food and drinks regularly.
+Higher prices continue to be a major drawback of local offerings, with lower prices more important to some shoppers than a product being produced locally. - Imported products need to be competitively priced to compete with the growing number of discount chain stores.

+- Food labeling in Australia is stringent and has different requirements than in the United States.
 Full details of Australia's food labeling regulations can be found in the Food and Agriculture Import Regulations and Standards (FAIRS) report, which is updated each year.
 The latest copy of the FAIRS report is available on the FAS website. - Manufacturers need to consider the costs involved with changes in labeling for a relatively small market (Australia's population is just over 25 million).
 Sometimes the quantity required for the Australian market is not compatible with large volume U.S. production.
 An option that is currently used for some U.S. branded products is labeling that satisfies many different export markets.
 This assists in making the Australian market more accessible.